zhenyushi/UAV/README.md

 # UAV
-a Lower-Level Controller for UAVs
+An autonomous Controller prototype for UAVs

 Trying to build a lower-level controller for later RSE integration